qiangliu-sd/qiangliu-sd.github.io/coding/proglangs/aiagent_vs_apps.md

 Then I decided to write a Python App to do those for me, and inform me if both the air and water temperatures are above my personal thresholds (76°F and 69°F).

-**Gemini CLI** wrote a Python method, which relies on **SerpApi** for retrieving and extracting the weather forecast, but it did not work.
-To achieve those tasks, the code depends on specific **keys** in the retrieved data (Python dict or JSON).
+**Gemini CLI** wrote a Python method, which relies on **SerpApi** for retrieving search data, with additional code to extract the weather forecast, but it did not work.
+To extract forecast info, the code depends on specific **keys** in the retrieved data (Python dict or JSON).
 To debug, I outputted the data into a JSON file, and scrolled down the huge file.
 Turns out that the key-structure is complex and different from those assumed by Gemini CLI.

 With detailed key info, I was able to get the code to work.
-Working out all the details, I finally extracted the forecast.
+Working out all the details, I finally extracted the forecast info.

 After a few days, the code stopped working.
-The data I pored over had Celsius and PM, as examples, while the new data had Fahrenheit and p.m.!
-Simply speaking, the data is dynamic!
+The data I previously pored over had Celsius and PM, for examples, while the new data had Fahrenheit and p.m.!
+To put it simply, the retrieved data is NOT static!

 At this point, I decided to give AI agents a try.
-My weather AI agent is posted on [Github](https://github.com/qiangliu-sd/ai-agent-LangGraph).

-Basically, I defined two Google searches via SerpApi as *tools* (i.e., Py-methods in my case) and handed them to **Gemini 2.5 Flash** (the LLM I used, or the *brain* of my agent).
+Basically, I defined two Google searches via SerpApi as *tools* (i.e., Py-methods in my case) and binded them to the agent.
+The *brain* of my agent is **Gemini 2.5 Flash** (i.e., the LLM I used).
 By definition, **a LLM with tools is called an AI agent**.

-After I gave it the prompt, Gemini handled all the tool calls ([Notes on tool coding](#aa-tools))and the details of information extraction, without any of my coding!
+After I gave the prompt to my agent, Gemini decided which tool to call ([Notes on tool coding](#aa-tools)).
+More importantly, Gemini extracts the information for me on its own, without depending on any of my code!
+My weather AI agent is posted on [Github](https://github.com/qiangliu-sd/ai-agent-LangGraph).

 I tested prompts progressively.
 The agent worked very well for me.
-The five prompts and truncated replies are list below:
+The five prompts and truncated answers are list below:
-1. *weather forecast Poway, California* ([click to see the reply](texts/weather_forecast.txt))
+1. *weather forecast Solana Beach, California* ([click to see the reply](texts/weather_forecast.txt))
 2. *weather forecast, water temperature, Solana Beach California* ([click to see the reply](texts/weather_forecast_water.txt))
 3. *hourly weather forecast, water temperature, Solana Beach California* ([click to see the reply](texts/hourly_forecast_water.txt))
 4. *3 PM weather forecast, water temperature, Solana Beach California* ([click to see the reply](texts/3PM_forecast_water.txt))